Yoga makes sense… it just does! In the body, the heart-mind, the soul.

 I became closely involved in the Embodyoga® system that Patty created, assisting her in her teacher trainings, helping organize and create teaching manuals.
 As a senior Embodyoga® teacher, I soon started leading teacher trainings by myself.
 The first teacher training I led was with Suzanne Manafort at the Newington Yoga Center in CT, 2009, which we did for 2 years, after which I relocated to northern CA, where I live presently.

 I’ve also had the pleasure of studying with Nicki Doane, whom I met through Eddie Modestini in 2001.

 One of my passions is bringing yoga to underserved populations.
 While living in Amherst, I started a yoga program for women at the women’s correctional facility in Holyoke, MA and taught many workshops and classes in the tri-state area.
 I volunteer at the local juvenile detention facility in Placerville, where I have helped implement yoga programs in juvenile detention facilities in El Dorado County, and elsewhere in CA!

 I am an IAYT-certified Yoga Therapist, and an ambassador for Mindful Yoga Therapy, which I teach with Suzanne Manafort in her VA-approved program for Veterans with PTS.

 Yoga is so powerful, and has transformed my life; and I feel strongly that we as a community need to offer this to people who otherwise would not have access.

-I currently lead and teach in several teacher trainings in both MA and CT, as well as in the greater Sacramento and Foothills area.
+I currently lead and teach in several teacher trainings in both MA and CT, as well as in the greater Sacramento, CA and Foothills area.
 I've lead trainings in Thailand and retreats in India, Mexico, and the US, and I have a deep interest in bringing the gifts of yoga to the incarcerated.

 I have a particular passion for anatomy and yoga philosophy, and am thrilled to bring the work of Embodyoga® and the other traditions I’ve studied to the area!

-I’m currently running 200-hour and 300-hour teacher trainings and in-depth studies in the area, as well as teaching classes and offering workshops, and am working on creating a new 800-hour Yoga Therapeutics program in the near future!
+I’m currently running 200-hour and 300-hour teacher trainings and in-depth studies around the world, as well as teaching classes and offering workshops, and am working on creating a new 800-hour Yoga Therapeutics program in the near future!

 Come explore your inner space!